Ahmed4Shawky/CIPHER---Automated-Reconnaissance-Framework-/README.md

 This tool is designed for educational purposes and authorized security testing only.
 Always obtain proper written permission before conducting any reconnaissance activities.
 Unauthorized scanning of networks and systems is illegal.

-# Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
-📄 License

-This project is licensed under the MIT License - see the LICENSE [blocked] file for details.
-👤 Author

-Ahmed Shawky

     GitHub: https://github.com/Ahmed4Shawky